To improve your experience Update your browser. Your browser is not supported.

 The Least understood birds in North America are right here at Alta

-In the winter, rosy-finches form large flocks and roam across vast expanses of uninhabited plateaus and canyonlands.
-Only a few birders and scientists can say they’ve found a rosy-finch nest; even catching a glimpse of their nomadic flocks in the winter is difficult.
-With their rugged habitat and mysterious nature, rosy-finches—particularly black rosy-finches—are the least understood birds in North America.
+In winter, Rosy Finches often form large flocks and move across vast, uninhabited plateaus and canyonlands.
+Only a handful of birders and scientists have discovered a rosy finch nest, and locating their nomadic flocks during winter can be challenging.
+Due to their rugged habitats and elusive nature, Rosy-Finches—especially the Black Rosy-Finch—are among the least understood birds in North America.

 Our citizen scientists